2001 Translation

 Worshiped, did obeisance, or bowed down?

-We hate to disappoint people, but the word often translated as worshiped is merely a choice of the English-speaking translator.
+The word often translated as worshiped is merely a choice of the English-speaking translator.
 The original Greek and Aramaic words do not automatically mean worshiped, although they can do.

 They simply describe the physical action of bowing down, or kissing the hand.
 Whether that person is bowing down or kissing as part of a greeting, as a sign of respect, or as an act of religious worship, well, that depends on the context, and is up to the reader to decide.